isindir/sops-secrets-operator/README.md

 ## PGP

-For instructions on howto configure PGP keys for operator, see [Preparing GPG keys](docs/gpg/README.md)
+For instructions on how-to configure PGP keys for operator, see [Preparing GPG keys](docs/gpg/README.md)

 Then install operator: